SolidOS/mashlib/README.md

 The `static/browse.html` page is compiled one to one into the `dist` (output) folder of mashlib and makes mashlib available stand-alone as the SolidOS Databrowser Webapp.

-You can see and try out a SolidOS Databrowser Webapp deployment under this link: <https://solid.github.io/mashlib/dist/browse.html>
+You can see and try out a SolidOS Databrowser Webapp deployment at <https://solid.github.io/mashlib/dist/browse.html>.

 `browse.html`serves as a perfect example for: Solid WebID authentication and how to make use of mashlib function and variables.